-Serbia mining: Realistic exploration of Lithium Jadar project gives Rio Tinto attractive market position18.
-December 2015. / Mining
+Serbia mining: Realistic exploration of Lithium Jadar project gives Rio Tinto attractive market position, Mining

 Rio Tinto lithium project in Serbia may bring the company a new development direction and new selling point to financial markets.
 Rio Tinto has declared itself as a potential player in the lithium industry through a lithium-borate project in Serbia.
 While it is not likely to be developed in the next year or two, Rio’s Diamonds and Minerals boss Alan Davies said the Jadar deposit in Serbia was “exciting” for its lithium and boric acid potential.